aganse/gpt_client/README.md

    or:  python3 gpt_client.py --gradio  # for web-app
 ```

-You must run this in an environment with the following python packages:
+You must run this in an environment with the following Python packages:
   * openai (for the core Open API calls)
   * beautifulsoup4 (for reading contents of urls)
   * rich (for the markdown/syntax-highlighting formatting in CLI)